lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 and users need to ensure that the design air mass flow rate in Modelica is :math:`\dot m_0 = 2.0 \, \mathrm{kg/s}`.

-EnergyPlus allows a zone to be added to a ``ZoneList``, and a ``ZoneList`` to be added to a ``Zone Group``.
+EnergyPlus also allows multiple zones to be added to a ``ZoneList``, where the ``ZoneList`` can be used elsewhere to apply objects to many zones at once.
+The ``ZoneGroup`` allows for applying a multiplier to a whole ``ZoneList``, multiplying the volumes, areas, and loads of each zone in the list.
-For example, a ``ZoneList`` allows all zones on a floor to be listed, and a ``Zone Group`` allows all zones to be multiplied such as to model a high-rise building.
+Hence, for example to model a high-rise building with repetative middle floors, a ``ZoneList`` allows all zones on a floor to be listed together, and a ``ZoneGroup`` allows for applying a multiplier to all zones in the ``ZoneList``.
-EnergyPlus takes the ``Zone Group`` into account.
+EnergyPlus takes this multiplier into account in the heat flow rates that are exchanged between Modelica and EnergyPlus.

-Thus, if the zone in the above example has a multiplier of :math:`2`, and it is added to an EnergyPlus ``Zone Group`` which has a multiplier of :math:`3`, then EnergyPlus will send its surface, volume and load after multiplying it by a factor of :math:`6`.
+Given use of all of ``Zone:Multiplier``, ``ZoneList``, and ``ZoneGroup``, if a zone has a ``Zone:Multiplier`` of :math:`2`, and it is added to a ``ZoneList`` that is multiplied by a ``ZoneGroup`` which has a multiplier of :math:`3`, then EnergyPlus will send the zone's surface, volume and load to Modelica after multiplying it by a factor of :math:`6`.
+Therefore, given the design air mass flow rate of the single zone is :math:`\dot m_0 = 1.0 \, \mathrm{kg/s}`,
-Therefore, users need to ensure that the design air mass flow rate in Modelica is :math:`\dot m_0 = 6.0 \, \mathrm{kg/s}`.
+given the multipliers, users need to ensure that the design air mass flow rate in Modelica is actually :math:`\dot m_0 = 6.0 \, \mathrm{kg/s}`.

-In Modelica, thermal zones may be grouped to HVAC systems.
-As the HVAC system in the idf file is removed, Modelica has its own object to group thermal zones to an HVAC system for the purpose of taking into account the load diversity for system sizing.
-The corresponding Modelica class is called ``HVACZones``.
-Note that the Modelica ``HVACZones`` model has no entry for zone or group multipliers, as the values from the idf file are applied during the system sizing as described in the above two paragraphs.

 Sizing parameters obtained by Modelica
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Modelica enabled the EnergyPlus sizing calculations, it will receive for each Modelica ``ThermalZone`` and ``SystemSizing`` object the sensible and latent cooling and heating loads,
+If Modelica enables the EnergyPlus sizing calculations, it will receive for each Modelica ``ThermalZone`` and ``SystemSizing`` object the sensible and latent cooling and heating loads,